Squiblydoo/debloat/README.md

 Linux<br>
 `pyinstaller --onefile --noconsole --icon=debloat.ico --collect-all tkinterdnd2 gui.py`

+## Credits
+Big shoutout to Jesko Hüttenhain creator of [Binary Refinery](https://github.com/binref/refinery).
+The NSIS extraction is based on his reverse engineering of the NSIS file format.
+Check out Binary Refinery if you have not.

 ## Where is this project going next?
 Batch processing: process all files in a directory and produce a report.